Optimal covariance matrix estimation for high-dimensional noise in high-frequency data: Abstract

 \section{Abstract}

-In this paper, we consider efficiently learning the structural information from the high-dimensional noise in high-frequency data via estimating its covariance matrix with optimality.
-The problem is uniquely challenging due to the latency of the targeted high-dimensional vector containing the noises, and the practical reality that the observed data can be highly asynchronous -- not all components of the high-dimensional vector are observed at the same time points.
-To meet the challenges, we propose a new covariance matrix estimator with appropriate localization and thresholding.
-In the setting with latency and asynchronous observations, we establish the minimax optimal convergence rates associated with two commonly used loss functions for the covariance matrix estimations.
-As a major theoretical development, we show that despite the latency of the signal in the high-frequency data, the optimal rates remain the same as if the targeted high-dimensional noises are directly observable.
-Our results indicate that the optimal rates reflect the impact due to the asynchronous observations, which are slower than that with synchronous observations.
-Furthermore, we demonstrate that the proposed localized estimator with thresholding achieves the minimax optimal convergence rates.
-We also illustrate the empirical performance of the proposed estimator with extensive simulation studies and a real data analysis.
+We consider high-dimensional measurement errors with high-frequency data.
+Our objective is on recovering the high-dimensional cross-sectional covariance matrix of the random errors with optimality.
+In this problem, not all components of the random vector are observed at the same time and the measurement errors are latent variables, leading to major challenges besides high data dimensionality.
+We propose a new covariance matrix estimator in this context with appropriate localization and thresholding, and then conduct a series of comprehensive theoretical investigations of the proposed estimator.
+By developing a new technical device integrating the high-frequency data feature with the conventional notion of $\alpha$-mixing, our analysis successfully accommodates the challenging serial dependence in the measurement errors.
+Our theoretical analysis establishes the minimax optimal convergence rates associated with two commonly used loss functions; and we demonstrate with concrete cases when the proposed localized estimator with thresholding achieves the minimax optimal convergence rates.
+Considering that the variances and covariances can be small in reality, we conduct a second-order theoretical analysis that further disentangles the dominating bias in the estimator.
+A bias-corrected estimator is then proposed to ensure its practical finite sample performance.
+We also extensively analyze our estimator in the setting with jumps, and show that its performance is reasonably robust.
+We illustrate the promising empirical performance of the proposed estimator with extensive simulation studies and a real data analysis.

-{\bf Keywords}: High-dimensional covariance matrix; high-frequency data analysis; measurement error, minimax optimality; thresholding.
+{\bf Keywords}: High-dimensional covariance matrix; High-frequency data analysis; Measurement error; Minimax optimality; Thresholding.